5-8 Day Deluxe Tour Package

 We take a tour through this beautifully maintained Victorian House, showing us the contrast in the lives of those that lived there.
 From the luxury of upstairs to the servant’s quarters below, this house brings Victorian history to life.
 The gardens and woodland surrounding the house give a stunning taste of Cornish countryside but also showcase rare shrubbery and trees.

-• If you wish to upgrade your lunch experience, we will give you an allowance towards this to the value of £15pp per day.
-Drinks are not included
+- If you wish to upgrade your lunch experience, we will give you an allowance towards this to the value of £20pp per day.